Pharmacy & Prescription Drug Benefits

 Drugs subject to step therapy will be approved for first-time users only after they have tried one of the preferred agents as covered in the TRICARE formulary.
 When medically necessary, your doctor can request an exception to the step therapy requirement by submitting a prior authorization request.

 Quantity limits are established for certain drugs to ensure the medication is being used correctly.
 If your medical condition warrants a larger quantity of your medication than the listed quantity limit, your doctor should submit a prior authorization request.

-You can get non-formulary drugs at a network pharmacy or through home delivery at the regular formulary copay if medical necessity, criteria established by the Department of Defense Pharmaceutical & Therapy (DoD P&T) Committee, is met.
+You can get non-formulary drugs at a network pharmacy or through home delivery at the regular formulary copay if medical necessity is established according to criteria established by the Department of Defense Pharmaceutical & Therapy (DoD P&T) Committee.
 Your doctor can assert medical necessity by submitting a prior authorization request.